andrewskyboss/milestone-project-02/assets/documents/Testing.md

 ## HTML

-- Ran HTML code through [W3C Markup Validation Service](https://validator.w3.org/)
+- Ran HTML code through [W3C Markup Validation Service](https://validator.w3.org/) for code warning & error check.
  - Everything is coded properly.
 Few Warning message were received:
  - **Warning**, there was an unnecessary type attribute for JavaScript resources (the attribute was removed)
  - **Warning**, there was an empty headings for h2 id="confirmation-title" and h3 id="confirmation-title-email".
 As they are used to display confirmation message on form submit, they are left empty.